theoomoregbee/US-visa-appointment-notifier/README.md

 copy the example configuration file exampe in `.env.example`, rename the copied version to `.env` and replace the values.

+### Reschedule mode

+If not 'true' it only will notify you and would not attempt to reschedule if you wouldn't like it for some reason.

 ### MailGun config values

 You can create a free account with https://www.mailgun.com/ which should be sufficient and use the provided sandbox domain on your dashboard.
 The `MAILGUN_API_KEY` can be found in your Mailgun dashboard, it starts with `key-xxxxxx`.
-You'll need to add authorised recipients to your sandbox domain for free accounts
+You'll need to add authorised recipients to your sandbox domain for free accounts.
+Please note, that emails sent from sandbox domain would likely land to the spam folder.
+So consider using push notifications.

 ### PushOver config values